NICHE and GEM: Geriatric Care Programs

 Our clinicians are credentialed with all of the major insurance providers, including Medicare.

-The GEM team is currently located at Community Hospital North on two units, with plans to expand to the entire hospital by the end of 2017.
+The GEM team is currently located at Community North and Community Heart and Vascular Hospitals.
 Services are available Mondays through Fridays, excluding holidays.

 Kimberly Moran, NP